-The Labia Externa are oblong eminences, continued downwards and backwards, one on each side, from the mons veneris, and unite with each other by the fourchette at the anterior part of the perineum.
-They are produced in the same way with the mons veneris by a deposit of adipose matter beneath the skin or integuments; they are broader and more prominent above than below.
-On the side which looks to the thighs they are formed by the common skin, furnished sparingly with hairs; but on the internal face the integument is a mucous membrane, being a continuation of that of the vagina.
+The Labia Externa or Majora are oblong eminences, continued downwards and backwards, one on each side, from the mons veneris, and united with each other by the fourchette at the anterior part of the perineum.
+Their elevation is produced in the same way with the mons veneris, by a deposit of adipose matter beneath the skin or integuments; they are somewhat broader and more prominent above than below.
+On the side which is next to the thighs they are formed by the common skin, furnished sparingly with hairs; but on the internal face the integument is a mucous membrane, being a continuation of that of the Vagina.
+The skin here, as well as at the commencement of every mucous membrane, is insensibly changed into the latter.
 These bodies have many sebaceous glands externally, and mucous orifices internally on them.
-In their interior structure much cellular membrane, like that of the scrotum, is found possessed of great extensibility in order to favour the dilatation of the parts in parturition.
-Between them is a longitudinal rima about twice the length of the orifice of the vagina for favouring still more the expulsion of the fœtus.
+In their interior structure is found much cellular membrane, like that of the scrotum, possessed of great extensibility, in order to favor the dilatation of the parts in parturition.
+Between them is a longitudinal rima, about twice the length of the orifice of the vagina, for favoring still more the expulsion of the fœtus.
 It is the Fissura Vulvæ of authors.